Covid 19 coronavirus: Virus' circulation in NZ still an unknown

 A key baseline was the virus' basic reproductive number – or "R0" – or the average number of people directly infected by a single infectious individual.

-Modelling has suggested that, if that number could be kept below zero, the virus could be eliminated.
+Modelling has suggested that, if that number could be kept below one, the virus could be eliminated.

 Kvalsvig noted that level 3 saw a flurry of Kiwis expanding their bubbles and moving back into public spaces.